department-of-veterans-affairs/veteran-facing-services-tools/design-system-docs-v3.md

 #### As a designer <a name="use-designer"></a>

+This system contains (or will contain) all the visual patterns in use on Vets.gov.
+You can use this system as a reference (how does this component look?
+What is the standard layout?), as a guide for when certain components are or aren't appropriate, and to guide the development of new visual patterns.

 #### As a developer <a name="use-developer"></a>

+For each visual pattern represented here, there's associated code.
+Code can be React or static HTML.
+You can use this system as a reference for React components, or as a source of truth for the static code that's in use on Vets.gov.
+Rather than copy and paste code from an existing file, or re-inventing the wheel, come to this reference first.

 #### As a writer <a name="use-writer"></a>

+Writers are responsible not just for words, but often for the markup that renders static pages on Vets.gov.
+You should be able to come to this system to find the code that drives a given layout element you want to use.
+It also functions as a catalog of available patterns and their documentation, so you can be sure to choose the appropriate component.

 #### As a researcher <a name="use-researcher"></a>

+Want to know what new patterns are in development that may need to be tested?
+Look no further than Jean Pants' WIP labels.
+This system should also provide another connection between research and design, in that the research team's process is documented here for designers and other teammates to reference.

 ### Definitions <a name="definitions"></a>